xwal/awesome-stars/README.md

 - [tkey/tkey](https://github.com/tkey/tkey) - Whitelabel, design and own the full UI/UX with Self-host Web3Auth (tKey).
 All of the power of threshold key management at your fingertips
 - [RabbyHub/Rabby](https://github.com/RabbyHub/Rabby) - The game-changing wallet for Ethereum and all EVM chains
 - [WalletConnect/walletconnect-monorepo](https://github.com/WalletConnect/walletconnect-monorepo) - WalletConnect Monorepo
-- [rainbow-me/rainbow](https://github.com/rainbow-me/rainbow) - 🌈‒ the Ethereum wallet that lives in your pocket
 - [withfig/autocomplete](https://github.com/withfig/autocomplete) - IDE-style autocomplete for your existing terminal & shell
 - [MetaMask/metamask-mobile](https://github.com/MetaMask/metamask-mobile) - Mobile web browser providing access to websites that use the Ethereum blockchain
 - [coder/code-server](https://github.com/coder/code-server) - VS Code in the browser